NHERI-SimCenter/HydroUQ/docs/_sources/Hydro/userman/userguide/uguide.rst.txt

     RV
     RES

-5. Event Parameter Panel:
+5. Event parameter pPanel:

 The input panel is the large central area of the UI where the user provides input for the application chosen and where they can view the results.
 For example, if the user had selected **RV** in the input panel selection, it is in this panel that the user would provide details on the distributions associated with each random variable.
 In the following sections each of the panels that is presented to the user when the buttons in the input panel selection are reviewed:

-6. Graphics Window:
+6. Graphics panel:

-The graphics window will be added into the upcoming versions.
-This is meant to show various geometric entities related to the Hydro-event.
+The graphics window is not available in v.1.0.0 but will be added into the upcoming versions.
+The graphics window will help users to select boundary conditions graphically.